camunda/camunda-docs/docs/apis-tools/go-client/go-get-started.md

 When observing the current state of the process in Operate, you can note the process instance moved from the first service task to the next one.

-When you run the example above, you should note a similar output to the following:
+When you run the example above, note a similar output to the following:

 ```
 key:2251799813685256  deployments:{process:{bpmnProcessId:"order-process-4"  version:1  processDefinitionKey:2251799813685255  resourceName:"order-process.bpmn"}}